spencertipping/tau/doc/pi-gc.md

 Unlike Perl and Python, pointers are rare and we're free to move heap-allocated values. π's GC is a cheap copying mark/sweep collector.

 All values are encoded as UTF9 when stored, which sounds like a problem because UTF9 doesn't support pointers-to-things; each value is fully serialized inline.
-Luckily the [UTF9 spec](utf9.md) reserves a block of values with bit-prefix `11100sss` (`sss` encodes the size) that the π interpreter is free to use in any way whatsoever.
-And we do exactly that to add pre-GC references that don't involve full copies.
-See [lazy slicing](#lazy-slicing) for details.
+Luckily the [UTF9 spec](utf9.md) reserves a block of values with bit-prefix `11100sss` -- `sss` encodes the size -- that the π interpreter is free to use in any way whatsoever.
+See [π UTF9](pi-utf9.md) for details about how those values are allocated.
+And we use this block of UTF9s to define pre-GC references that don't involve full copies; see [lazy slicing](#lazy-slicing).

 ## UTF9 and copying GC